craftcms/docs/docs/4.x/config/README.md

 ### `CRAFT_LICENSE_KEY_PATH`

-The path that Craft should store its license key file, including its file name.
+The path that Craft should store its license key file, including its filename.
 (It will be stored as `license.key` within your [config/](../directory-structure.md#config) folder by default.)

 ### `CRAFT_LOG_PHP_ERRORS`